 What does an average day at camp look like?

 We have activities for everyone, from hiking, swimming, and canoeing, to playing D&D, board games, and learning ukulele, to embroidery, painting, and clay sculpting.
-Free time lets you explore the campgrounds, take a nap, or hang out around camp such as in our library or at our arts and crafts space, and our camp-wide activities bring everyone together for movie night, open mic night, and more!
+Free time lets you hang out around camp, such as in our library or arts and crafts space, and our evening programs bring everyone together for a variety show, dance party, and more!
+Learn more about an average day at camp here.

 Who will be at camp?

-About 80 campers ages 12-17 attend each week of Camp Lilac.
-Counselors and staff, ages 18 and up, including cabin counselors, nurses, mental health support, and activity leaders also attend
+About 75 campers ages 13-17 attend each week of Camp Lilac.
+Staff ages 18 and up, including cabin counselors, nurses, mental health support, and activity leaders, also attend.

 Can campers bring their phones?